LaunchCodeEducation/java-web-dev-curriculum/content/spring-intro/reading/initialize/index.md

 Before running your project, we need to check the configuration of a few items.

-1. In `build.gradle`, locate an item called `sourceCompatibility`.
-If it's value is not equal to `17`, change it and save the file.

 1. In the `gradle` directory, open the subdirectory, `wrapper`, and then the file `gradle-wrapper.properties` inside of it.
 Ensure that the `distributionUrl` includes a gradle version of at least `7.0`.